langchain-ai/langgraphjs/docs/docs/concepts/persistence.md

 * `.putWrites` - Store intermediate writes linked to a checkpoint (i.e. [pending writes](#pending-writes)).
 * `.getTuple` - Fetch a checkpoint tuple using for a given configuration (`thread_id` and `checkpoint_id`).
 This is used to populate `StateSnapshot` in `graph.getState()`.
 * `.list` - List checkpoints that match a given configuration and filter criteria.
 This is used to populate state history in `graph.getStateHistory()`

+### Serializer

+When checkpointers save the graph state, they need to serialize the channel values in the state.
+This is done using serializer objects.
+`@langchain/langgraph-checkpoint` defines a [protocol](/langgraphjs/reference/interfaces/checkpoint.SerializerProtocol.html) for implementing serializers and a default implementation that handles a wide variety of types, including LangChain and LangGraph primitives, datetimes, enums and more.

 ## Capabilities